 My career at King has included many things besides teaching: I directed ESOL for 11 years and new student orientation for 10.
 I coordinated summer camps and conferences.
 In 1993 I settled in the English Department where I taught composition and other courses for pre-service teachers.
 When I returned to Tennessee after my doctoral coursework in Rhetoric and Technical Communication, I created a new major, Technical and Professional Communication.
 In 2006, I began serving as Dean of the College of Arts & Sciences.
 In 2013, I transitioned to Dean for Academic Programs.

-I spend my free time reading, writing, quilting, gardening, and enjoying Lake Michigan's moods in every season.
+I spend my free time reading, writing, quilting, gardening, and enjoying both Appalachia and Lake Michigan's moods in every season.

 Ph.D in Rhetoric and Technical Communication, Michigan Tech, 2006

 M.A. in English, Michigan State University, 1966

 - "How They Shine, Melungeon Characters in Fiction of Appalachia" 21st Union of Melungeon Researchers, Morristown, TN, June 2017.

 - “Scrapbooking General Education Assessment” Association for General and Liberal Studies Annual Meeting 2013.